CyberT33N/axios-cheat-sheet/README.md

-// notice that you must always create new form in case you want to use a function/method for future creations const form = new FormData() form.append('file', imageBuffer, 'test.png') const headers = {...form.getHeaders()}
+// notice that you must always create new form in case you want to use a function/method for future creations const form = new FormData() form.append('file', imageBuffer, 'test.png')

+// you cann add additional data to your body aswell form.append('name', 'bla blub')

+const headers = {...form.getHeaders()}

 const res = await axios.post(uri, form, {